hundredrabbits/thebook/north_pacific_logbook.md

 I noticed some wear on the foot of the head sail, but I've no clue when I'll be able to go up there to patch it up.
 The weather is still too rough.
 I hope the jib will hold up; it's old, very old.
 I've no doubt it'll enjoy a quiet life in British Columbia inland waters, once—no, IF we reach Canada.
 I can't talk in "whens" yet, only "ifs".
 It's hard to imagine arriving anywhere when there's this much distance between us and land.
 British Columbia is a haven on a rough ocean.

-We had *kiri mochi* (see recipes), carrot and the last of the cabbage for lunch.
+We had [kiri mochi](#kirimochiveg), carrot and the last of the cabbage for lunch.
 Our veggie supply is looking sadder by the day.

 ##### 1500
 We are still bashing.
 The sound is very unpleasant from inside the cabin.
 We got a message from Robusta saying the same.
 We are definitely going to stow our anchor away when it gets (if it gets) calm enough out there.